A Historical Perspective

 three (3) classrooms, along with staff offices, and multi-purpose room were added in 1996.

-Detention Services - provides secure custody of persons under the age of eighteen (18) years charged with
+Detention Services / Transportation - Provides secure custody of persons under the age of eighteen (18) years charged with

 various residential placements.